grokdatum/dynamic-media-organization-convention/README.md

   * genre of media
   * audience of media (family / friends / public / private / etc)
   * preference of media (favorites, expendable, etc.)
+  * HD / 4K / 4K+ Video.
+  * author of content.
+  * method or engine of collection (youtube-dl, gallery-dl, wget, etc)

+  These conventions should result in a very nested collection of directories such as the following:

+  ./datahoard/.../0.../
+  ./datahoard/.../a.../
+  ./datahoard/.../b.../